mydogjavascript/final_project/README.md

         b.
 Using Jupyter Notebook, choose Machine Learning Model
                 i.
-We chose Random Oversampling as our ML model because we have far less rows of "alive" that we do "dead".
+We chose Random Oversampling as our ML model because we have far less rows of "alive" than "dead" in the "ultimate_outcome" column.
                    Random oversampling manipulates the minority class
                    "dead" to allow for a resampled test and training process.
                 ii.
-Limitations of Random Over Sampling include a possible low precision score for the minority class (dead).
+Limitations of Random Over Sampling include a low precision score for the minority class (dead).
                     The low precision score may indicate an inflated accuracy score.